 Chapter 6 | The Life in Poverty

 1. Let all the brothers and sisters zealously follow the humility and poverty of our Lord Jesus Christ.
 Though rich beyond measure (2 Co 8:9) with the most blessed Virgin, his mother, he wanted to choose poverty in this world and he emptied himself (Ph 2:7; ER 9:1; 2LtF 5; FLCl 6:3).
-Let them remember that of the whole world we shall have nothing but as the as the Apostle says, having something to eat and something to wear, with these we are content (1 Tim 6:8; LR 6:3-4).
+Let them remember that of the whole world we shall have nothing but as the Apostle says, having something to eat and something to wear, with these we are content (1 Tim 6:8; LR 6:3-4).
 Let them particularly beware of money (ER 9:1; LR 6:3-4; ER 8:11).
 And let them be happy to live among the outcast and despised, among the poor, the weak, the sick, the lepers and those who beg on the street (ER 9:2).

-2. The truly be poor in spirit, following the example of the Lord, neither appropriate nor defend anything as their own live in this world as pilgrims and strangers (1 P 2:1).
+2. They truly be poor in spirit, following the example of the Lord, neither appropriate nor defend anything as their own live in this world as pilgrims and strangers (1 P 2:1).
 So excellent is this most high poverty that it made us heirs and rulers of the reign of God.
 It made us materially poor, but rich in virtue (cf. Jm 2:5).
 Let this poverty alone be our portion because it leads to the land of the living (Ps 141:6).
 Clinging completely to it let us, for the sake of our Lord Jesus Christ, never want anything else under heaven (LR 6: 1-2, 4-6; ER 7:13; Adm 14; Mt 10: 27-29; FLCl 8: 1-2).

 Chapter 7 | Fraternal Life